luizalbertobm/git-conventions/README.md

 ## Branches Naming

 ### Regular Git Branches
-These branches must be available permanently and should be used in CI/CD process.
+These branches must be available permanently and should be used for CI/CD process.

 **develop**